-5.5.2.1 The thickness of the outer layer of polyethylene, when tested as per Annex C, in the PE-AL-PE pipe shall have a minimum value as specified in Table 3, except for polyethylene material overlaying the weld, which shall have a minimum thickness of half that specified in Table 3.
+5.4.2.1 The thickness of the outer layer of polyethylene, when tested as per Annex C, in the PE-AL-PE pipe shall have a minimum value as specified in Table 3, except for polyethylene material overlaying the weld, which shall have a minimum thickness of half that specified in Table 3.

-5.5.2.2 The outside diameter of pipe shall be taken as the average of two measurements taken at right angles.
+5.4.2.2 The mean outside diameter of pipe shall be taken as the average of two measurements taken at right angles.
+For pipes up to 50 mm diameter, the measurements shall be taken using a vernier.
+For higher sizes, the measurements shall be taken using a flexible Pi tape or a circometer, having an accuracy of not less than 0.1 mm.
 The wall thickness shall be measured by a dial/digital vernier or ball ended micrometer.
 The resulting dimension shall be expressed to the nearest 0.1 mm.

-5.5.2.3 Ovality
+5.4.2.3 Ovality